abyssDS/sfmlWiki/Source:-HSL-Color.md

   }
 ```

 I think that all that remains is the '=' operator, but it follows the same syntax the constructor does, all you have to do is use the same logic to it.
-Also sorry for the indentation.
-This is my first page in the wiki so I don't know much about how to make it readable.
+Indentation has been fixed, thanks to eXpl0it3r for doing so when it wasn't his obligation at all.